-Builders, we always strive to help our customers beyond their digital transformation needs and sharing the expertise of our leadership directly with you is just one such endeavour.
+Builders, we always strive to help our customers beyond their digital transformation needs and sharing the expertise of our leadership directly with you is just one such endeavor.
 We hope these insights help retail businesses out there trudge through and thrive despite all challenges.

-While many states are beginning to reopen, a lot of uncertainty still exists around the health of the retail industry.
-Will capacity be capped to 20%, 50% or 75%?
+While many states are beginning to reopen, a lot of uncertainty still exists around the future of the retail industry.
+Will capacity be capped to 20%, 50%, or 75%?
 If stores are allowed to be open, will people feel safe walking in, trying on products and exchanging money with staff members?
 A recent survey found that 90% of shoppers were hesitant to shop in stores because of COVID-19 concerns.
 And what happens if all the stores need to close again after a matter of months if another wave of the virus occurs?

 Look inward and take stock

 Retailers considering ecommerce for business should not use it as a dumping ground to showcase everything they have available to sell.
 First, business owners should ask: How many products do I sell?
 Who are my customers?
 How often do they use my product?
 How often do they buy my product?
 What are the top-selling items?
 What is my product’s shelf life?
 Does my product have wear and tear?

 Just as business owners need to be strategic about how items are presented in their stores, they need to consider the answers to these questions to better understand how an online presence will make the most impact.
 Once you understand how customers use your product, you can fundamentally look at a different approach.